 The participant has completed and exhausted all services the program offers and only receives follow up services; or

-The individual has not achieved an employment outcome, or the individual has been determined ineligible after receiving services.
+The individual has not achieved an employment outcome or has been determined ineligible after receiving services.

 General Education Diploma (GED) Training – Prepares students with the academic skills to pass or achieve an equivalent to a High School Diploma.

-Job Readiness Training – is a service activity designed for program participants to prepare them to seek or obtain employment, and to keep their jobs once they are hire.
-Training/instruction could be: Preparing a resume, interviewing skills, soft skills, workplace etiquette or job application.
+Job Readiness Training – is a service activity designed for program participants to prepare them to seek or obtain employment and keep their jobs once they are hired.
+Training/instruction could be: preparing a resume, interviewing skills, soft skills, workplace etiquette, or job application.

-Memorandum of Understanding (MOU)- is an agreement between two parties that is not legally binding, but which outlines the responsibilities of each of the parties to the agreement.
+Memorandum of Understanding (MOU) – is an agreement between two parties that is not legally binding but outlines the responsibilities of each of the parties to the agreement.
 An MOU is often the first step toward creating a legally binding contract. ( FEMS, MPD, L.E.A.P)

 Occupational Codes – An occupational code assignment (OCA) is a process established to help occupational information users relate a job title or occupational specialty to an O*NET-SOC occupation.
 The Occupational Information Network (O*NET) is a Standard Occupational Classification (SOC) based system

-Occupational Skill Training – is a service level activity that was designed to teach applicable knowledge and skills that employees need for a specific job or occupation (industry-specific skills).
+Occupational Skill Training – is a service level activity designed to teach relevant knowledge and skills that employees need for a specific job or occupation (industry-specific skills).

 Placement – the start of unsubsidized employment.